Last-Iterate Convergence of Adaptive Riemannian Gradient Descent for Equilibrium Computation: Introduction

-where we employ the standard shorthand $(y_{{ i }},y_{-{ i }})$ to denote the action of the ${ i }$-th player and the actions of all other players in the game.
+These domains present two fundamental challenges: \textit{the existence of equilibria} and \textit{the convergence of game dynamics}.
+Unlike optimization problems, which admit a solution over compact domains, the existence of Nash equilibria often hinges on fixed-point theorems~\citep{Brouwer-1911-Abbildung, Kakutani-1941-Generalization}, which require convexity of the strategy sets.
+Formally, the goal is to identify a joint action $x^\star = (x_1^\star, \dots, x_N^\star)$ such that

-A guarantee for the existence of Nash equilibria in geodesically concave games over Hadamard manifolds was introduced by N\'{e}meth \cite{nemeth2003variational} and extended by Li \cite{li2009existence}, employing the framework of variational inequalities.
-Following this, \cite{ratliff2013characterization} further broadened the scope by introducing the notion of local Nash equilibria in games situated on either finite-dimensional differentiable manifolds or infinite-dimensional Hilbert spaces.
-In a more recent advance, \cite{Zhang-2022-Minimax} proved a strong duality theorem for min-max optimization, applicable across a variety of Riemannian manifolds that are equipped with unique geodesics.
+where $(x_i; x_{-i})$ denotes the joint action of the $i$-th player and all other players, $\{\MCal_i\}_{1 \leq i \leq N}$ denotes nonconvex strategy sets, and $\{u_i\}_{1 \leq i \leq N}$ denote utility functions.
+Existence results for Nash equilibria in geodesically concave games over Hadamard manifolds were first obtained in~\citet{Nemeth-2003-Variational} and extended in~\citet{Li-2009-Existence} through the framework of variational inequalities.
+Recently,~\citet{Zhang-2023-Sion} have proved a strong duality theorem for minimax Riemannian optimization applicable to a broad class of Riemannian manifolds with \textit{unique geodesics}.

-\item \textbf{Convergence Guarantees}.
-A general understanding of the efficiency and convergence properties of game dynamics over the Riemannian manifolds remains elusive.
-To fill this lacuna, an emerging body of research is devoted to extending standard game dynamics and optimization algorithms such as Gradient Descent Ascent (GDA)\cite{huang2020riemannian} and Extragradient (EG)\cite{Zhang-2022-Minimax,jin2022understanding} to variational inequalities, and tailoring the resulting algorithms to the Riemannian setting.
+A general understanding of the convergence properties of game dynamics on manifolds remains limited.
+To bridge this gap, a line of research seeks to generalize classical algorithms, including gradient descent ascent (GDA) and extragradient (EG) methods~\citep{Jin-2022-Understanding, Jordan-2022-First, Huang-2023-Gradient, Zhang-2023-Sion}.
+Existing works focus on min-max formulations.
+Notably,~\citet{Jordan-2022-First} has shown that the Riemannian corrected extra-gradient (RCEG) method achieve last-iterate linear convergence for solving geodesically strongly convex-concave optimization problems, thus extending the convergence guarantees known in the Euclidean setting to the Riemannian regime.